-Espresso coffee is coffee that is brewed by forcing very hot water that is under high pressure through coffee beans that typically have a dark roast and have been ground to a very fine consistency.
+Espresso is coffee that is brewed by forcing very hot water that is under high pressure through coffee beans that typically have a dark roast and have been ground to a very fine consistency.

 Brominated Vegetable Oil

 Calcium chloride is a form of calcium that is a salt.
-It is used in our beverages to provide a source of calcium in the diet.

 Calcium citrate a form of calcium that is the salt of citric acid.
 It is used to provide a source of calcium in the diet.
 It is also used to give a tart taste to certain beverages.